Bases-loaded walk completes Samurai Japan comeback over Australia | The Japan Times

 “I think the difference at the end was the pressure Team Japan put on us with the speed on the base paths, kind of broke us a little bit,” said Australia manager Dave Nilsson.

-A risky two-out bunt by Sosuke Genda brought Shuto home as the tying run.
+A risky two-out bunt by Sosuke Genda brought Shuto home from third as the tying run.

 “There was no sign,” Inaba said, referring to the bunt.
 “It was on his own.
 I was surprised, but in an international game it was really important for him (Genda) to make his presence felt.”